Factorization of the dijet cross section in hadron-hadron collisions: Evolution of the scattering cross section

 \subsection{The hard function}

-The hard function is given by $H_{IJ} = C_I C_J^*$, where $C_I$ is the Wilson coefficient of $O_I$ obtained by the matching between the full QCD and the SCET.
-The matching scale is of order $Q \sim \sqrt{S}$ near the threshold.
+The hard function is given by $H_{IJ} = C_I C_J^*$, where $C_I$ is the Wilson coefficient of $O_I$ obtained by the matching between the full QCD and SCET.
 The detailed form of the hard function at one loop for $2\rightarrow 2$ partonic processes can be found in Ref.~\cite{Kelley:2010fn}.
 The relation between the bare and the renormalized hard functions is given by

 and the renormalization group equation for the hard function is given by

 where the anomalous dimension matrix $\mathbf{\Gamma}_H$ is defined as